BassJamm/The-IT-Knowledge-base/docs/Azure/Infrastructure/Azure Lighthouse Setup.md

 PAL - Partner Admin link

-PAL is how a partner can be recognised by Microsoft for their work in Azure on-behalf-of their customer.
+PAL is how a partner can be recognized by Microsoft for their work in Azure on-behalf-of their customer.

 - [Microsoft doc - Associate your partner ID when you onboard new customers vai Lighthouse](https://learn.microsoft.com/en-us/azure/lighthouse/how-to/partner-earned-credit#associate-your-partner-id-when-you-onboard-new-customers).
 - [Microsoft doc - Link a PartnerID with PAL or DPOR for PAL](https://learn.microsoft.com/en-us/partner-center/link-partner-id-for-azure-performance-pal-dpor#link-to-a-partnerid-with-pal)